knative/docs/docs/admin/collecting-metrics/README.md

 1. Create a namespace for the collector to run in, by entering the following command:

        ```bash
-       kubectl create namespace <namespace>
+       kubectl create namespace metrics
        ```
-    Where

-    - `<namespace>` is the name of the namespace that you want to create for the collector.
+    The next step uses the `metrics` namespace for creating the collector.

 1. Create a Deployment, Service, and ConfigMap for the collector by entering the following command: